Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 Hoh Rain Forest

 The Hoh Rain Forest area is open.
-See alert below regarding Hall of Mosses Trail closures.
-The interior of the Hoh Rain Forest Visitor Center is currently closed, but staff are available from outside the main entrance area on Fridays, Saturdays, and Sundays through May 23 and then daily.
+See alert below regarding heavy summer visitation and planning ahead.
+Staff are available daily through the summer season either from outside the main entrance area of the Hoh Rain Forest Visitor Center or from inside the building when open with limited occupancy and services at this time.
 Restrooms are open and located outside the visitor center near the main entrance.

 Hoh Rain Forest area Alerts:

 Quinault Rain Forest

 In the Quinault Rain Forest, the North Shore and South Shore roads loop drive is open including the July Creek Picnic Area.
 The Ranger Station on North Shore Road is staffed intermittently and portable toilets are available.
 Area trails are open.

 The 6-mile Graves Creek Road is open.
 RVs and trailers are not permitted because of road conditions.

 The Graves Creek Campground and North Fork Campground are both open for primitive camping with no drinking water.

 Queets Rain Forest